 Timings to follow.

-The elite women's road race starts in Bradford (ceremonial start).
+The elite women's road race starts in front of Bradford City Hall in Centenary Square (ceremonial start).

-During a fairly long neutralised section, the riders head out of the city on the A650 Manningham Lane/Keighley Road, then fork left on Otley Road to Shipley.
+The route goes through Lister Park, then it rejoins the A650 (now called Keighley Road).
+When it reaches Northcliffe Park, it forks right on Otley Road to Shipley.
 They leave Shipley on the A6038.
 The flag goes down and the racing starts on the A6038 near Baildon.

 The route takes the A6038 up Hollins Hill.
 Then it's down to White Cross, site of the original Harry Ramsdens (now a Wetherby Whaler).
 From White Cross, the riders take the A65 to Menston, and the A6038 to Otley.
 (It's appropriate that the elite women's race should pass through Lizzie Deignan's home town).

-At the central crossroads in Otley, by the Black Bull pub, it's left down to the bridge over the Wharfe.
+At the central crossroads in Otley, by the Black Horse Hotel, it's left down to the bridge over the Wharfe.

 After crossing the Wharfe, the riders turn right on Farnley Lane, and a little further on, left to Farnley.
 There'll be no time to stop and admire the chapel - apart from Annemiek van Vleuten, who probably could and still catch up.